Treasury Bonds: FAQs

 Also, when you buy a reopened security, regardless of its price, you may have to pay accrued interest--interest the security earns from the original issue date of the security until the date we issue the security to you.
 However, we pay the accrued interest back to you in your first semiannual interest payment.

 These bonds are reopenings: the ones we auction in January, March, April, June, July, September, October, and December.

 Do you still issue Treasury bonds in paper form?

-No. All Treasury bonds are now issued and held electronically.
+No. All Treasury bonds are now issued electronically.

 Do some Treasury bonds still exist in paper form?